MattDEV02/MarketNexus/README.md

 - **Responsive:** The site is responsive and user-friendly.

 - **Security and user errors control:** The user's sensitive data, such as their password, are encrypted and stored in a very robust database.
-There are also errors control in in client-side and server-side
+There are also errors control in in client-side and server-side and it is possible to sign in with your google account.

 - **Tested:** The project is tested with Junit tests.